-Now, I’m on multimedia, social media, and human computation.
+Now, I’m on AI-powered computer vision, environmental intelligence, and human computation.
 The idea this time is helping algorithms, rather than humans.
 When you have a problem that is too difficult/large for a computer to address it alone, we try to call humans to the rescue, possibly in a clever manner.

 Don’t know yet where this will lead..